-In 2020 many activities and events were cancelled, including our environmental talk and workshop series.
-Shire staff worked with local filmmakers Simon Cherriman and Isaac Walton to make a 5-minute video to showcase some options to improve backyard biodiversity.
+Shire staff worked with local filmmakers Simon Cherriman and Isaac Walton to make a 5-minute video to showcase ways to improve backyard biodiversity.
 We hope you enjoy it and find something to try to support wildlife at your place.
 If watching this with children, please talk about watching native animals without disturbing them, and asking before borrowing tools.

 Planting for Success Video

-Green thumbs keen on planting native seedlings can grow their gardening knowledge online thanks to the second educational video from the Shire of Mundaring in 2020.
+Green thumbs keen on planting native seedlings can grow their gardening knowledge online thanks to another video from the Shire of Mundaring.

 Presented by local landscape architect and radio host Sue McDougall together with Shire of Mundaring environmental officer Tracey Bell, 'Planting for Success' provides budding gardeners with easy-to-follow instructions that will see their seedlings thrive.